Atifawan72/PF-course/README.md

-This is the tasks of whole Programming Fundamental course.
+These are the tasks of the whole Programming Fundamental course.